-Businesses (e.g., restaurants, retail stores, gyms, etc.) and health care organizations (e.g., hospitals, clinics, hospices, congregate settings, certain nonprofits, etc.) and/or people acting on behalf of these organizations must be directed to their own organizations to inquire about naloxone kits and access to supply.
+Businesses (e.g., restaurants, retail stores, gyms, etc.) and health care organizations (e.g., hospitals, clinics, hospices, congregate settings, non-profit corporations, etc.) and/or people acting on behalf of these organizations must be directed to their own organizations to inquire about naloxone kits and access to supply.